-4.3.
-Comparison to \DeltaCCSD(T) Ionization Potentials.
 We first aim to establish the accuracy of EOM-CCSD for the GW100 test set.
-As a ground-state theory, CCSD with perturbative triples [CCSD(T)] represents the "gold standard" for weakly correlated medium-sized molecules77 and scales as N^7 , which is more expensive than any method considered here.
-At this high level of theory, the first IP of each molecule has been calculated by Krause et al.,38 as a difference in ground-state energies between neutral and charged molecules, the so-called Δ CCSD(T) scheme.
+As a ground-state theory, CCSD with perturbative triples [CCSD(T)] represents the 'gold standard' for weakly-correlated medium-sized molecules72 and scales as N^7 , which is more expensive than any method considered here.
+At this high level of theory, the first IP of each molecule has been calculated by Krause et al.,33 as a difference in ground-state energies between neutral and charged molecules - the so-called $\Delta CCSD(T)$ scheme.
 Higher-energy IPs and EAs, in particular those with the same symmetry as the first, cannot be calculated using this approach

-In Figure 5, we show the comparison between IPs predicted by $\Delta CCSD(T)$ and IP-EOM-CCSD.
+In Fig. 5, we show the comparison between IPs predicted by $\Delta CCSD(T)$ and IP-EOM-CCSD.
 The IP-EOM-CCSD values exhibit a signed mean error (ME) of -0.01 eV and a mean absolute error (MAE) of 0.09 eV.
 The small mean error indicates that the errors are not systematic.
-Only four molecules, identified in Figure 5 have errors larger than 0.5 eV, suggesting that IP-EOM-CCSD represents a good approximation to $\Delta CCSD(T)$, at least for the molecules included in the GW100.
-The most fair comparison, based on diagrams generated, is to the G_0W_0 approximation based on a HF reference $(G_0W_0@HF)$.
-As reported by Caruso et al.,39 such an approach overestimates IPs, leading to a ME of 0.26 eV and a MAE of 0.35 eV.
-Interestingly, this is significantly better than the more popular (at least in the solid state) G_0W_0 approximation based on a PBE starting point ($G_0W_0@PBE$), which severely and systematically underestimates IPs, leading to a ME of -0.69 eV and a MAE of 0.69 eV.39
+Only four molecules, identified in Fig. 5 have errors larger than 0.5 eV, suggesting that IP-EOM-CCSD represents a good approximation to $\triangle CCSD(T)$, at least for the molecules included in the GW100.
+The most fair comparison, based on diagrams generated, is to the $G_0 W_0$ approximation based on a HF reference (G_0W_0 @HF).
+As reported by Caruso et al.,34 such an approach overestimates IPs, leading to a ME of 0.26 eV and a MAE of 0.35 eV.
+Interestingly, this is significantly better than the more popular (at least in the solid state) $G_0 W_0$ approximation based on a PBE starting point (G_0W_0 @PBE), which severely and systematically underestimates IPs, leading to a ME of -0.69 eV and a MAE of 0.69 eV.34